Leesburg median real estate price is $188,452, which is less expensive than 72.9% of South Carolina neighborhoods and 82.9% of all U.S. neighborhoods.

 In Leesburg, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Leesburg is very tight compared to the demand for property here.

-Renter-occupied real estate is dominant in the Leesburg neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 94.4%, which is higher than 97.9% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+94.4% of the real estate in the Leesburg neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Leesburg neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 6 people per square mile living here, this neighborhood is less crowded than 97.9% of America.